Adult Survivors of Sexual Abuse Seek Compensation

 Survivors of Adult Sexual Abuse

-The trauma of adult sexual abuse may leave lifelong scars and create challenges which persist for long periods of time.
-Survivors of adult sexual abuse may face depression, anxiety, and feelings of guilt and shame, and may develop serious or chronic mental health problems, substance abuse disorders and suicidal thoughts or actions.
+The trauma of adult sexual abuse may leave lifelong scars and create challenges that persist for long periods of time.
+Survivors of adult sexual abuse may face depression, anxiety, and feelings of guilt and shame, and may develop severe or chronic mental health problems, substance abuse disorders, and suicidal thoughts or actions.

 Survivors of adult sexual abuse may be embarrassed, fear retribution or fear they will not be believed and may be reluctant to come forward.
 In some cases, survivors may find that they have suppressed memories and may not be aware of the depth of their trauma.